course-details-portlet

 Course content

-This course focuses on established and recent research-based theories targeting innovation management and intellectual property rights.
-The course centers around the key questions on how organizations can exploit and explore innovative opportunities to create competitive advantage.
-As such, it addresses questions on how to build and manage innovative capabilities, and how the development of technological innovations influences the direction and outcome of innovations.
+The course focuses on established and emerging research-based theories with a focus on innovation management and intellectual property.
+The course revolves around the key questions of how organisations can exploit and explore innovative opportunities to create competitive advantage.
+The course addresses issues of how to build and manage innovative capabilities and how the development of technological innovations affects the direction and outcome of innovations.

 Learning outcome